jeremy-banks/ansible-w11-gamedev-workstation/README.md

 ## Manual Settings
 Perhaps with more time these can be identified:

+- Adjust Display
     - Enable HDR
     - Set Display Refresh Rate to 360
+- Add Firefox Private to Task Bar
+- Configure Steam
+    - Log into Steam
+    - Install Steam games
+- Log into Unity Hub
+- Configure Ubuntu WSL2
+    - Install Git
+    - Add GitHub API key to for git to Ubuntu WSL